 Culture makes Torbay a better place to live, work and visit.
 It matters to you and it matters to us.
 Explore the projects we work on together; discover opportunities for you to get involved; and find out about the long lasting impact.

 As part of Torbay’s Great Place Scheme, we are creating a new, Torbay-wide, strategic approach to culture-led programming that amplifies and grows Torbay's cultural assets.
 This programme is called Eyeview and it will light up 2019 and beyond with cultural projects, events and happenings, working with artists and our communities to offer fresh perspectives on the places and spaces that make Torbay unique.
+We have opened a hub in an empty shop on Winner Street, Paignton to give a base for new conversations, community actions and creative events.

 For full details about the programme, visit www.eye-view.org.uk.